CNAG-Biomedical-Informatics/convert-pheno/docs/implementation.md

 ## Implementing a new conversion

+### Schema mapping

 When creating a new conversion between two data models, the first step is to **match the variables** between the two data schemas.
 At the time of writting this (Sep-2023) the mapping of variables is still performed **manually** by human brains :cold_sweat:.

 !!!
 Info "Mapping strategy: External or hard-coded?"
     Our initial approach leaned towards utilizing configuration files to steer the mapping process, as opposed to resorting to hardcoded solutions.
 However, we encountered challenges due to the complex, nested nature of the data structures, which rendered this strategy unfeasible.
-As a result, we chose to implement hardcoded mappings.
+As a result, we chose to implement **hardcoded** mappings.
 Nevertheless, it is important to highlight that the conversions for [REDCap](redcap.md) and [CDISC-ODM](cdisc-odm.md) continue to require a configuration file.

-### Mapping tables

 In the **Mapping tables** section (accessible via the 'Technical Details' tab on the left navigation bar), we outline the equivalencies between different schemas.
 These tables fulfill several purposes: